 While owning a buy-to-let is the dream for many investors, there’s no denying that it requires a lot of work.
-Property management is a big job and it’s also an essential task if you’re going to let your property out to tenants.
+A good company like Redland Property Services understands this well.
+Their expansion into property management demonstrates their commitment to comprehensive care for property owners, ensuring peace of mind and top-notch service across all aspects of property ownership, from maintenance to tenant management.
 The Property Buying Company reckons that there are loads of tasks to think about before a property goes on the market and when your tenants move in, the jobs don’t end.
 However, staying on top of maintenance is critical to keep your tenants happy and to ensure you don’t lose profits.
 Here’s a list of potential oversights you might be making as a landlord and how to resolve them.

 Get an EPC